RH differential oil seal change on automatic Austin Mini gearbox

 Summary

-This tutorial concerns the Mini with automatic gearbox.
-For info, the manual gearbox has the same differential oil seals as the automatic gearbox (ADU5738) but the differential casings are different.
+This tutorial concerns the Mini with an automatic gearbox.
+For information, the manual gearbox has the same differential oil seals as the automatic gearbox (ADU5738) but the differential side covers are different.
 The procedure for changing the seals remains the same.

-The right-hand drive shaft oil seal is on the right when you are sitting in the driver's seat.
+The RH differential output shaft oil seal is on your right when you are sitting in the driver's seat.

 The size of the automatic gearbox is very different from that of the manual gearbox.
-The puller (18G1240) is suitable for the manual gearbox.
-It needs to be slightly modified to be used on the right-hand drive shaft of the automatic gearbox
+The pot joint removing tool (18G1240) is suitable for the manual gearbox.
+It needs to be slightly modified to be used on the RH output shaft of the automatic gearbox

 (➔ see Op 14).